katahiromz/RisohEditor/README.md

     - Reduced file size from 9MB to 3MB.
 - v.5.3.4 (2020.XX.YY)
     - Introduced automation by using programming language EGA.
+    - Added confirmation of saving changes of file.

 ## Contact Us